codenvibes/CS/03_RECONNAISSANCE_&_ENUMERATION/00 ENUMERATION.md

-**Enumeration** is the process of **actively gathering detailed information about a target system or network**, usually after initial reconnaissance.
+**def:Enumeration** is the process of **actively gathering detailed information about a target system or network**, usually after initial reconnaissance.
 It's a key phase in ethical hacking, penetration testing, and cybersecurity assessments.

 During enumeration, an attacker or ethical hacker:
 - Makes **active connections** to the target.